lizpdx/examples/README.md

 ## Consolidated Cases & Issues Project ##

-Business use case: provide leadership with a holistic view of critical open cases and associated issues, in order to be prepared for customer escalation.
+Business use case: provide leadership with a holistic view of critical open cases and associated issues across all Elemental products regardless of deployment platform, in order to be prepared for customer escalation.

 Combine data from: